dipeshm01/NederlandseTaal/003-verb.md

   >
   >> Pay attention!
 We cannot use the changing rooms of the Sports Park.
 The changing rooms are being renovated.
 So you have to put on your sports clothes at home.

+- bereiken - reach/achieve
+    > 1. Hieronder ziet u de gegevens die wij van u hebben.
+Het is belangrijk dat alle gegevens juist zijn.
+Zo kunnen wij u altijd op de juiste manier **bereiken**.
+    >
+    >> Below you can see the information we have about you.
+It is important that all data is correct.
+This way we can always **reach** you in the right way.
+    >
+    > 2. Ze helpen ons altijd om ons doel te bereiken.

 - beschermt - protect
     > De Afsluitdijk beschermt Nederland tegen het water van de Waddenzee.

+- betalen - pay
+    > En ik wil ook graag weten wat ik dan per maand aan rente moet betalen.
+    >> And I would also like to know what interest I have to pay each month.

+- bewaar - keep
+    > Ik bewaar de kleren op de tafel
+    >> I keep the clothes on the table

 - bouw - build
     > Ik bouw een huis in mijn droom